cyberiapilled/cyberiapilled.github.io/docs/october19171932documents.md

 1924: [The Theory of Permanent Revolution](https://www.marxists.org/archive/bukharin/works/1924/permanent-revolution/index.htm) - Bukharin
 1925: [The Road to Socialism & the Worker-Peasant Alliance](https://cdn.discordapp.com/attachments/984866180714094592/1047723265038229534/Bukharin_-_The_Road_to_Socialism_and_the_Worker-Peasant_Alliance_1925.pdf) - Bukharin
 1925: [The Trotsky Question](https://www.marxists.org/archive/bordiga/works/1925/trotsky.htm) - PCd’I
+## The Counter-Revolution in Russia & the International & Early Proletarian Resistance Against the Stalinist State, 1926-1932:
 ### Expulsion of the Left Opposition, the Shanghai Insurrection, & the English General Strike, 1926-1927:
 1926: [The Tasks of the Bolsheviks](https://www.marxists.org/archive/bukharin/works/1926/01/x01.htm) - Bukharin
 1926: [Lyon Theses](https://www.international-communist-party.org/BasicTexts/English/LyonThes.htm) - PCd’I